StarRealMan/SSVIO/README.md

 * Sometimes go into error with code "segmentation fault"
 * Calculating the corresponding point to be at the same place
 * Finding the feature point at (0,0,0)
+* Somtimes found good match point more than feature points like:
+75
+63
+Totally found 75 good match point

 ## Author